reinert/requestor/README.md

 session.register(MyTypeSerializer::new); // Equivalent to the logic above
 ```

-**💡 PRO TIP**: Always register your `Serializers` using `Providers` to save memory.
+**💡 PRO TIP**: If you start having too many serializers, consider registering them with `Providers` to save memory.

-Although we can implement our custom Serializers, we often resort to **AUTO-SERIALIZATION** provided
+Although it is possible to implement our custom Serializers, we often resort to **AUTO-SERIALIZATION**
-by requestor extensions.
+provided by requestor extensions.
 Currently, there are two available: `requestor-gwtjackson` and
 `requestor-autobeans`.

 ### Gwt-Jackson auto-serialization